Tramort/image_resizer/README.rst

 It's solution of test task.
 In brief, need to create service to decrease image by two times by using python, some libs and some technologies.

+This app have rest api and support websocket connections.
 For rest api docs used drfdocs generator (to see need to install and visit http://localhost:8000/docs).

+Used libs: django, celery, channels, django rest framework and other.

 Installation
 ------------
+Use python 2.7

 .. code::

   git clone https://github.com/Tramort/image_resizer.git